-- During the period from 2001 to 2010 the number of road fatalities fell by 37%. • This improvement was among the lowest in the EU and Greece remains one of the worst performing - countries among the 27 members with 130 fatalities per million of population, compared to a European average of 70 fatalities per million (2009).
+- During the period from 2001 to 2010 the number of road fatalities fell by 37%.
+This sounds good, except ... - This improvement was among the lowest in the EU, and Greece remains one of the worst performing countries among the 27 members with 130 fatalities per million of population, compared to a European average of 70 fatalities per million (2009).